sagemathinc/cocalc/notes/final_push.md

     t.p.ls(path:'.', hidden:true, cb:console.log)
     t.p.push_to_database(console.log)

+[ ] (0:30?) using "bup index -p -m -u 2013-308" one can tell which files changed since last save, hence avoid making a snapshot if nothing changed

-[ ] (2:00) implement and test restore
+[ ] (2:00?) implement and test restore

-[ ] (2:00) figure out how to switch from the current useless backup system to using this new snapshots-to-db and implement
+[ ] (2:00?) figure out how to switch from the current useless backup system to using this new snapshots-to-db and implement

-[ ] (2:00) design and implement gui for browsing snapshots and restoring projects.
+[ ] (2:00?) design and implement gui for browsing snapshots and restoring projects.

 ---

-[ ] (1:00) I can't create new project on my local install; something wrong with PATH not having .sagemathcloud in it... (?)

-[ ] (0:45) "var('x','y')" has to work, since it works in Sage.
+[ ] (2:00?) make it so there are never terminal disconnects; also, when user exits terminal, restart it automatically when they hit a key (?)

+[ ] (1:00?)
+(0:10+)fix terminal resize; bottom line is often cut off.

+[ ] (3:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes

-[ ] (1:00) MAJOR BUG: click on a 15MB tarball by accident via the file manager, and local hub breaks, and file never comes up; no way to recover.
+[ ] (1:00?)
+BUG: click on a 15MB tarball by accident via the file manager, and local hub breaks, and file never comes up; no way to recover.
 Impossible for a normal user!

-[ ] (1:00, at least) Downloading a 15MB tarball from the cloud thing doesn't work.

-[ ] (0:15?) get sagetex to work on all compute machines, and repeat this procedure on a new base vm, so it will be permanent.
-Also, make it part of the install process when updating sage.

-    sudo cp /usr/local/sage/sage-5.9/local/share/texmf/tex/generic/sagetex/sagetex.sty /usr/share/texmf-texlive/tex/latex/sagetex/

-[ ] (0:20?) install into base machine all the packages harald mentioned.

-[ ] (0:30?) path at top doesn't have to be fixed (note how it looks when scrolling) [ ] (0:30?) search output doesn't have to have fixed height + own scroll
+[ ] (0:30?) path at top doesn't have to be fixed (note how it looks when scrolling)

+[ ] (0:30?) search output doesn't have to have fixed height + own scroll

 [ ] (0:10?) https://mathsaas.com/ points at cloud.sagemath.org (really bsd), but should point at the .com.

 [ ] (1:00?)
 Create "%md" markdown that has inline backtick code, then zoom by increasing font size and that code doesn't get bigger.

-[ ] (2:00?) make it so there are never terminal disconnects; also, when user exits terminal, restart it automatically when they hit a key (?)
-[ ] (3:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes

----

-[ ] (1:00?)
-(0:10+)fix terminal resize; bottom line is often cut off.

 [ ] (1:00?) feature: save terminal history to file.